Isles of Scilly

-The Isles of Scilly (/ˈsɪli/ SIL-ee; Syllan) are a small archipelago off the southwestern tip of Cornwall.
-One of the islands, St Agnes, is over 4 mi further south than the most southerly point of the British mainland at Lizard Point, and has the southernmost inhabited settlement in Cornwall, Troy Town.
+The Isles of Scilly (/ˈsɪl.i/, SIL-ee; Syllan) are a small archipelago in Cornwall, England, approximately 45 km south-west of Land's End.
+One of the islands, St Agnes, is over 4 mi further south than the most southerly point of the British mainland at Lizard Point, and has the southernmost inhabited settlement in Cornwall and the UK, Troy Town.

 The total population of the islands at the 2021 United Kingdom census was 2,100 (rounded to the nearest 100).
 A majority live on one island, St Mary's, and close to half live in Hugh Town; the remainder live on four inhabited "off-islands".

-Scilly forms part of the ceremonial county of Cornwall, and some services are combined with those of Cornwall.
-However, since 1890, the islands have had a separate local authority.
-Since the passing of the Isles of Scilly Order 1930, this authority has held the status of county council, and today it is known as the Council of the Isles of Scilly.
+Scilly forms part of the ceremonial county of Cornwall and was historically one of the hundreds of Cornwall.
+Since 1890, the islands have had their own local authority, the Council of the Isles of Scilly, which is administratively separate from the mainland Cornwall Council, although some services are provided by it.

 The adjective "Scillonian" is sometimes used for people or things related to the archipelago.
 The Duchy of Cornwall owns most of the freehold land on the islands.
 Tourism is a major part of the local economy along with agriculture, particularly the production of cut flowers.